Skip to main contentSkip to footer content

 Academic Probation.
 Means a student has not met the minimum threshold to be in good academic standing.
 It is intended as a corrective measure to help students improve their academic performance.

 All students who receive one letter grade of “C” will be cautioned by the Graduate College.
 A student who receives a second “C” in their graduate curriculum must meet with their advisor and have their advisor/program director submit an approved academic plan to the Graduate College prior to registering for the subsequent semester.
 A student who has a semester grade point average below 3.0 must meet with their advisor and have their advisor/program director submit and approved academic plan to the Graduate College prior to registering for the following semester.
 Students who have received their second “C” or have a cumulative grade point average below 3.0 will have a registration hold placed on their account and will not be eligible to participate in early registration.
-A maximum of six (6) hours of courses with grades of "C" may be applied to degree requirments.
+A maximum of six (6) hours of courses with grades of "C" may be applied to degree requirements.
 Grades below "C" will not be counted toward meeting degree requirements.
 A student may not submit more than six (6) hours above the total number of hours required for the program to reach the 3.0 grade point average.
-All graduate courses taken will be considered in the compulation of the grade point average.
+All graduate courses taken will be considered in the computation of the grade point average.

 Students will have two semesters to bring their GPA up to a 3.0 higher failure to do so will result in Academic Suspension.